SoderstromC/project-weather-app/README.md

 # Weather App

+#2 Mob programming project

-Our assignment was to create a weather app after a specific design and fetch it's data using Openweather API.
+Create a weather app according to a given design spec design and fetch it's data using Openweather API

-## The problem

-1 Create index, stylesheet and script from scratch.
-2 Working together connecting the API and HTML.
-3 Creating two branches for Script and Styling, working on both separately.
-4 Merge both branches and connecting files.
-5 Mobprogram to finalize the site.

-If we had more time we would add a city form to change location and expand time frame for fetching data.
+Tech: JavaScript, API, Html, CSS

+Tech focus:

+- How to use objects in JavaScript

+- How to use arrays in JavaScript

+- How to use array methods such as `forEach()` and `filter()`

+- Knowledge about closures and scope in JavaScript

+- More about manipulating the DOM using Javascript

+- How to structure your code in functions

 ## View it live